 What Is Know Your Customer (KYC)?

-Know Your Customer (KYC) is a mandatory process governed by the Reserve Bank of India (RBI) under the Prevention of Money Laundering Act (PMLA), 2002, requiring financial institutions to verify the identity and address of their customers.
+Know Your Customer (KYC) is a mandatory process governed by the Reserve Bank of India (RBI) under the Prevention of Money Laundering Act (PMLA), 2002.
+It requires financial institutions to verify the identity and address of their customers.
 This mechanism helps prevent illegal activities like money laundering and terrorist financing by ensuring every customer is properly identified.

 Quick Context: The Purpose of KYC